make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [AlbertoMarziali](https://github.com/AlbertoMarziali) for contributing support for Nivian NVS-A6WG alarm panel.
 - [TheAdamGalloway](https://github.com/TheAdamGalloway) for contributing support for Curv alarm panel that was merged to the Nivian above.
 - [LeeRuMax](https://github.com/LeeRuMax) for assisting with support for Avonflow AFD14-H thermostat.
+- [prfj](https://github.com/prfj) for contributing support for Cecotec TotalPure purifier.
-- [arayanhasgithub](https://github.com/arayanhasgithub) for contributing support for A.O.
+- [aryanhasgithub](https://github.com/aryanhasgithub) for contributing support for A.O.
 Smith HeatBot 15L water heater.
 - [jmlugo15](https://github.com/jmlugo15) for assisting with support for Qiachipceiling fan with light.
 - [sydneysider123](https://github.com/sydneysider123) for assisting with support for Ausclimate EcoSmart pedestal fan.
 - [ClarkAlmazan](https://github.com/ClarkAlmazan) for assisting with support for Suntree SPG3 EV charger.